Staindrop, Barnard Castle, DL2 3AH

 Please be aware that due to the Coronavirus it is likely that this event has been cancelled or postponed.
 If you are considering attending this event please double check with the event organiser directly to confirm.
 If this event is indeed affected the organisers will no doubt need your support in the future -- please do consider attending an event of theirs when possible!
 Thank you!

-This event is being organised by Stargazing Nights who should be contacted if you have any queries.
-We highly recommend you confirm this event is indeed going ahead before travelling.
-If you do attend it would be fantastic if you could let the organiser know you found them via Go Stargazing!
+This online event is being organised by Stargazing Nights who should be contacted if you have any queries.
+If you do attend this online event it would be great if you could let the organiser know you found out about it via Go Stargazing, thank you!

 Please contact Stargazing Nights directly for more details regarding this event or, if appropriate, contact the event venue.